np-core/np-signal/README.md

 `Guppy` model configuration files can be found inside the container at `/guppy_models` or `/rerio_models`; the directory can be set using the `--guppy_params` argument, for example: `--guppy_data "/rerio_models"`.
 Default model configuration is `dna_r9.4.1_450bps_hac.cfg` on `Guppy v4.0.14`.

 `Bonito` model configuration is curently locked for the publicly available model `dna_r9.4.1` and will be expanded when the basecaller is developed further.
-If you would liek to use custom `Bonito` models, please let us know.
+If you would like to use custom `Bonito` models, please let us know.

 ## Usage